Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release)

-We make use of a pseudo-$C_\ell$ recovery algorithm by \cite{Alonso:2019} to achieve an efficient and reasonably accurate estimate of the angular power spectrum of LoTSS DR1 catalog.
-The algorithm python module is publicly available as NaMaster\footnote{\href{https://namaster.readthedocs.io/en/latest/index.html}{https://namaster.readthedocs.io/en/latest/index.html}}, and the mathematical background of the estimator, its features, and its software implementation are described in \cite{Alonso:2019}.
-We test the performance of pseudo-$C_\ell$ algorithm for LoTSS DR1 mask with a test map, which resembles the LoTSS DR1 density fluctuations, and obtain a reasonable recovery of $C_\ell$'s by using an un-apodized mask shown in figure \ref{fig:mask}.
-To emulate the LoTSS DR1 catalog, we first generate $\al$ using LoTSS DR1 model $C_\ell$'s \footnote{$C_\ell$ is the expected variance of the $\al$ at $\ell$.}, subsequently we obtain a density contrast map from $\al$ by making use of spherical harmonics ( equation \ref{eq:alm}).
-Next, we apply the LoTSS DR1 mask to this test map and recover $C_\ell$s (pseudo-$C_\ell$s).
-The results thus obtained with different configurations and settings are shown in figure \ref{fig:cl_recovery} and above $\ell>100$, a reasonable recovery is demonstrated.
+We make use of a pseudo-$C_\ell$ recovery algorithm by \cite{Alonso:2019} to achieve an efficient and reasonably accurate estimate of the angular power spectrum of the LoTSS DR1 catalog.
+The algorithm python module is publicly available as NaMaster\footnote{\href{https://namaster.readthedocs.io/en/latest/index.html}{https://namaster.readthedocs.io/en/latest/index.html}}, and the mathematical background of the estimator, its features, and software implementation are described in \cite{Alonso:2019}.
+We test the performance of the pseudo-$C_\ell$ algorithm for the LoTSS DR1 mask using a test map, which resembles the LoTSS DR1 density fluctuations as follows.
+We obtain a reasonable recovery of $C_\ell$ by using an un-apodized mask shown in figure \ref{fig:mask}.
+To emulate the LoTSS DR1 catalog, we first generate $\al$ using LoTSS DR1 model $C_\ell$ \footnote{$C_\ell$ is the expected variance of the $\al$ at $\ell$.}; subsequently we obtain a density contrast map from $\al$ by making use of spherical harmonics (equation \ref{eq:alm}).
+Next, we apply the LoTSS DR1 mask to this test map and recover $C_\ell$ (pseudo-$C_\ell$s).
+The results thus obtained with different configurations and settings are shown in figure \ref{fig:cl_recovery}, and above $\ell>100$ a reasonable recovery is demonstrated.